nulasw/Inst/README.md

 Inst doesn't just unlock your FPS, but give you some cool features.
 Such as:

-- FPS Unlocker
+- Remove FPS Cap (For Most People)
 - True Graphics Quality (21 instead of 10)
-- Gray Sky
+- Gray Sky (Potato Quality only)
 - Disable Unnecessary Features (Chrome UI, Chat Translation)
-- Alt-Enter Fix
+- Alt-Enter Fix (True Fullscreen)
-- Quicker Game Launch
+- Smoother Gameplay
 - And More!

 ### Is it bannable?